The JOHN CARDINAL FOLEY CHAIR

 The work of the Cardinal Foley Chair is guided by an Advisory Committee appointed by the Rector of the Seminary.
 The members of the committee are professionals in the world of social communications, seminary education, and church life.
 The committee also benefits from the insights of national and international "consultors" in the realm of media and communications.

-The Rev. Thomas F. Dailey, O.S.F.S. was appointed the inaugural Cardinal Foley Chair for 2013-2014.
+The Rev. Thomas F. Dailey, O.S.F.S. served as the inaugural Cardinal Foley Chair in 2013-2014.
 A priest in the congregation of the Oblates of St. Francis de Sales (patron saint of Catholic journalists and writers), Fr.
-Dailey is the senior-ranking faculty member at DeSales University in Center Valley (PA), where he has taught Theology for more than 25 years.
-There he also founded the Salesian Center for Faith & Culture and now holds the Blessed Louis Brisson Chair in Salesian Spirituality.
+Dailey is the senior-ranking faculty member at DeSales University in Center Valley (PA).
+He has taught Theology there for more than 25 years and currently holds the Blessed Louis Brisson Endowed Chair in Salesian Spirituality.
+There he also directes the work of the Salesian Center for Faith and Culture, which he founded in 2000.